After launching, we can continue until we hit our breakpoint. The primitive

 (lldb) thread step-in // The same as gdb's "step" or "s" (lldb) thread step-over // The same as gdb's "next" or "n" (lldb) thread step-out // The same as gdb's "finish" or "f"By default, lldb does defined aliases to all common gdb process control commands ("

-If we have missed any, please add them to your ~/.lldbinit
+If we have missed any, please add them to your ~/.lldbinit file

-using the "command alias
+using the "command alias" command.

 lldb also supported the step by instruction versions: